iAka5h/Airbnb-New-York-Analysis/README.md

 ## Overview

-Welcome to the **Airbnb New York Analysis** project!
+Welcome to the **Airbnb Analysis** project!
 This project focuses on analyzing Airbnb listings and booking data to uncover insights about pricing trends, customer preferences, and property demand across various locations.
 Whether you're a data scientist, property owner, or simply curious about Airbnb trends, this project provides valuable data-driven insights.

 ## Features